measurement-factory/anubis/README.md

 * `M-cleared-for-merge`: A human has allowed the bot running in `config::guarded_run` mode to perform the final merging step -- updating the target branch.
 The label has no effect unless the bot is running in that mode.
-This is one of a few bot-related label that is meant to be set by humans; the bot itself never sets this label.
+This is one of a few bot-related label that are meant to be set by humans; the bot itself never sets this label.
 The bot removes this label after successfully merging the PR.
 Avoid setting this label unless you are a human responsible for testing the bot.